 Over time, many things can decrease the efficiency of your car’s heater coil or cause it to leak.
 The main failure of a heater coil is leaking, but contaminants from the car’s cooling system often block internal passages that prevent the coil from generating enough heat for the car’s passenger compartment.

 While we do have some of the most common heater coils, many are no longer available.
 In most cases, Classic Auto Air can re-core your original or we may have a NOS coil available.
-Please call or email for more information.
+Please call or Message Us for more information.

 We don’t offer replacement heater boxes, but we can restore yours.

 Heater box restoration services include: